finopsfoundation/framework/_vendor-members/cloudzero.md

 - title: Cloud Cost Intelligence For Finance
   url: "https://www.cloudzero.com/solutions/finance"

-# Supported functions in the framework by the product(s) or service, these need to match the menu spelling to add a link automatically, ones listed are examples
+# Supported capabilities in the framework by the product(s) or services.
+Match the page-identifier per capability in order for the capability to show up on the vendor page.
-supported-functions:
+capabilities:
+- capability_allocation
+- capability_shared-cost
+- capability_anomalies
-- Resource Metadata (Tagging/Labeling)
+- capability_rightsizing
-- Resource Hierarchy (Accounts, Subscriptions & Projects)
-- Shared Cost Management
+- capability_workload-automation
-- Anomaly Detection
+- capability_onboarding-workloads
-- Optimization Recommendations
+- capability_establish-finops-culture
-- Automation, Architecture Refactoring
+- capability_normalization
-- Continuous Improvement, Learning
+- capability_budget-management
-- Autoscaling, Data Ingestion
+- capability_asset-management
-- Data Processing, Data Visualization
-- Data Analytics, Budget Alerting
-- Marketplace, Policy Management
+- capability_policy-governance
-- Trending & Variance Analysis
-- Containers Capabilities
+- capability_showback

 # Edit as appropriate to display supported clouds
 clouds-supported: